 Introduction

-Before you read this article you should read first "Backtesting your trading ideas" section as it gives necessary background of backtesting in general.
+Before reading this article, you should first read "Backtesting your trading ideas" section as it provides the necessary background on backtesting in general.

-When you open long position on stocks you just buy given number of shares at given price, then after some time you sell them and your profit is given by difference between sell and buy price mutliplied by number of shares.
-If you want to open long position on future contract you pay a deposit - margin - for each contract.
-The margin is just a little part of full contract value (for example 10%).
-So you can buy 10 contracts paying no more than full value of one contract.
-This gives you a leverage that makes trading futures more risky than trading stocks.
-When price of the contract changes your profit/loss changes accordingly.
-If contract's point value is 1 each 1$ change in contract price represents 1$ profit/loss per contract - like in stocks.
-But futures can have point value different that 1.
-If, for example, point value is 5 each 1 point change in price of the contract represents 5$ profit/loss in your equity.
-When you close position you get the margin deposit back, so your profit/loss is given by number of contracts multiplied by point value mutlipled by difference between sell and buy prices.
+When you open a long position in stocks, you simply buy a given number of shares at a given price.
+Then, after some time, you sell them, and your profit is given by the difference between the sell and buy price multiplied by the number of shares.
+If you want to open a long position on a futures contract, you pay a deposit—a margin—for each contract.
+The margin is just a small part of the full contract value (for example, 10%).
+So you can buy 10 contracts, paying no more than the full value of one contract.
+This provides leverage, which makes trading futures more risky than trading stocks.
+When the price of the contract changes, your profit/loss changes accordingly.
+If a contract's point value is 1, each $1 change in contract price represents $1 profit/loss per contract, like in stocks.
+But futures can have a point value different from 1.
+If, for example, the point value is 5, each 1-point change in the price of the contract represents a $5 profit/loss in your equity.
+When you close a position, you get the margin deposit back, so your profit/loss is given by the number of contracts multiplied by the point value multiplied by the difference between sell and buy prices.

 Futures mode of the backtester